McGuire Center for Lepidoptera & Biodiversity

 Recent Blog Posts

-- Recent film about the biology of Zebra Longwing, the official Florida state butterfly.
+- Zebra Longwing, the official Florida state butterfly (video)

 My work featured in Florida Museum’s Science Stories: